 - What is Lead Ads?

-- Creating a new Lead Ads Subscription
+- Creating your first Lead Ads Subscription

 - Editing the field mappings

 Facebook Lead Ads creates an automatic connection between your Facebook forms and your Emarsys account, allowing you to capture new leads from any Facebook form directly into your Emarsys database.
 These leads are added to a contact list for each form, so you can target them with tailored welcome programs.

 The only pre-requisites are a working, connected Facebook Ads account and a form.
 You can connect to forms that are already active, or create new forms and activate them once your Lead Ads connection has been established.
 As soon as the form is active on Facebook and connected to a Lead Ads Subscription in Emarsys, all new registrations are passed directly to Emarsys.

 Important note: Since the Facebook forms are publicly available and open for anyone to submit any contact details, new leads collected in Facebook are not automatically given an opt-in to your marketing campaigns.
 Therefore the first action you should take with new registrations is to secure a double opt-in.

 Lead Ads subscriptions are created in the same way that you create new audiences.
 Before you start, please make sure that you have followed all the instructions in our Connecting to Facebook guide, or you may not be able to see all of the pages and forms you expect.
 Then proceed as follows:

 - On the Assets tab, click Create New Asset and then click Facebook Lead Ad Subscription.